The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Insurance companies don’t like to issue two policies to a single listed residence.
 The easiest way to go about securing two car insurance policies for one household is to speak with an insurance agent, as regulations will be company-specific.

 There isn’t a set age at which a child must be removed from their parents' insurance policy.
 Purchasing car insurance is usually something that occurs alongside another life event.
 If your son or daughter moves out of the house and drives a vehicle at their new residence regularly, they should acquire their own car insurance policy.

 Because car insurance is priced by ZIP code, their full-time residence should be listed on the policy.

 Because car insurance is priced on an individual level, this is a difficult question to answer.
 However, we created a family profile and surveyed some top insurance companies to see which one was the cheapest for teenage drivers.

-See below the cheapest car insurance companies for a family of two parents and a 17-year-old driver.
+See below for the cheapest car insurance companies for a family of two parents and a 17-year-old driver.

 The above data reflects a general profile and won’t necessarily fit you.
-Use it as a jumping off point and begin your search with GEICO and Progressive, but don’t end it there.
+Use it as a jumping-off point and begin your search with GEICO and State Farm, but don’t end it there.
 Comparing car insurance rates every six months is the best way to make sure you find a cheap rate.
 See more info on our methodology here.